diazcoin/diaz-rpc-explorer/README.md

 * Optional transaction history for addresses by querying from ElectrumX, blockchain.com, blockchair.com, or blockcypher.com
 * Mempool summary, with fee, size, and age breakdowns
 * RPC command browser and terminal
-* Currently supports BTC, LTC (support for any Bitcoin-RPC-protocol-compliant coin can be added easily)
+* Currently supports BTC, LTC (support for any Diaz-RPC-protocol-compliant coin can be added easily)

 # Getting started